scientific-yash/Methods_Frontend/README.md

-This Repo contains the frontend part of differnrent methods like Get,Put,Post and Delete
+This Repo contains the frontend part of different methods like Get,Put,Post and Delete